tolulope-od/CodeLagosProject/readme.txt

-Lagos Trip Curator - Python Functionalities by: Tolulope Odueke (tolulope.od@gmail.com) A CodeLagos Project handled by Mr. Dotun - CodeLagos Facilitator MusterPoint, Ogba, Lagos.
+Lagos Trip Curator - Python Functionalities by: Tolulope Odueke (tolulope.od@gmail.com) A CodeLagos Project handled by Mr. Dotun Onasanya - CodeLagos Facilitator MusterPoint, Ogba, Lagos.
 CodeLagos August - September, 2018.

 This project was carried out to display some capabilities of Python for Information Gathering and the creation of information systems based on web crawling.